Reforming the child welfare system in Indonesia

 Save the Children's Families First program

-We're strengthening systems in Indonesia to change how children are protected at home and in institutions.
-Working closely with the Indonesian government, we’ve been helping to reform child welfare systems and shifting focus away from institutions towards family and community based care for children.
+Together with the Australian government, we’ve worked to strengthen systems in Indonesia to change how children are protected at home and in institutions.
+By working closely with the Indonesian government, we’ve helped to reform child welfare systems and shifting focus away from institutions towards family and community based care for children.

-We’ve helped families, communities and policy-makers understand what child protection is, and why children are better off in family or community care.
-We’ve been working directly with children in inappropriate care to address their individual needs.
-And we’ve been advocating for legal and policy change that will support children who remain in care.
+Over many years, we helped families, communities and policy-makers understand what child protection is, and why children are better off in family or community care.
+We’ve worked directly with children in inappropriate care to address their individual needs.
+And we’ve advocated for legal and policy change that will support children who remain in care.

 The bond of family